nitin-thotapalli/nitin-thotapalli/README.md

 👉 Passionate about building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.

-I’m building a portfolio in Operations Research (OR), applying models and systems thinking to real-world decisions across business, public systems, and products.
+I’m building a portfolio in Business Analytics (BA) & Operations Research (OR), applying models and systems thinking to real-world decisions across business, public systems, and products.

 ---